top of page

 The Truth is always Gehenna,

-And the Dare is to be always
+And the Dare is being

 already